 - CO1.
-Demonstrate the knowledge on internal combustion engine systems. - CO2.
+Demonstrate knowledge of internal combustion engine systems. - CO2.
 Analyze fuel air cycles and actual cycles to find the various heat losses. - CO3.
 Analyze the combustion phenomenon in SI Engines for emissions and study the effect of variables on combustion phenomenon. - CO4.
-Analyze the combustion phenomenon in CI Engines for emissions and study the effect of variables on combustion phenomenon. - CO5.
-Demonstrate the knowledge on advances in Internal Combustion engines.
+Analyze the combustion phenomenon in CI Engines for emissions and study the effect of variables on the combustion phenomenon. - CO5.
+Demonstrate the knowledge on advances in Internal Combustion Engines.